jimd80/MicrobitUsbKeyboard/README.md

 ## Hardware setup
 You'll need an Arduino (compatible) board with an ATmega32U4 microcontroller, such as an Arduino Micro, Arduino Leonardo or a Pro Micro.
 Pin 1 of the Micro:bit should be connected to the serial port Rxd pin of the controller.

-Wiring for the Arduino Micro:
+Wiring diagram for the Arduino Micro:

 ![Wiring diagram](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Microbit%20to%20arduino%20micro%20connection.png?raw=true)